 What to do With Leftover Paint

 If you have any paint cans that remain unopened, try returning them to the shop you purchased from – many will offer a refund or credit note.
 Opened cans can be stored for touching up, or for new painting jobs and should be stored with lids tightly secured (put a sheet of cling film over the top of the can before replacing the lid to help) in a stable environment, free from extreme temperature changes.
+Take a look at the Paint Care website this is an initiative created by the British Coatings Federation to create a circular economy for leftover decorative paint in the UK.
 If you have small amounts of paint that you know you won’t need again, there are some fantastic ideas for using it up.
 A simple internet search will offer you a plethora of suggestions including: painting chair legs; painting the insides of chests of drawers; creating an artistic wall panel; reviving knobs on furniture; refreshing garden containers and more, so just get inventive!